python-students-summer2024/boolean-logic-exercise-yr2313/README.md

 # Boolean Expressions Practice

 A few boolean expression puzzles to solve.
-The given code contains some incomplete functions that you must complete to achieve the desired behavior.
+The given code in [solutions.py](./solutions.py) contains several incomplete functions that you must complete to achieve the desired behavior.
+That is all you must do.

+To run the program, run the file named [main.py](./main.py).

 ## Clone this repository